Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 When learning a new language/framework it is often de-facto to just build a todo app as it covers most bases and lets you see its usage within a sort of real-world application but to me a todo app is really boring, I use one everyday but I don't really want to build one.
 That's where this idea comes in.

-We're going to create a _Data Visualization_ using Svelte.
+We're going to create a very simple _Data Visualization_ using Svelte.
 This data visualization will show, on a map of the UK & Ireland, which regions have contributed most to the English Premier League title wins since its creation in 1992.
+Don't worry if you don't like sports, everything is applicable outside of sports.
 The main reason I chose this topic is that there is so much data available, but it is also scoped small enough for an article (hopefully 🤞).

 You can find a demo of this data visualization at the following link: LINK_HERE

 or you can just view the gif below:

+GIF_HERE

 ## Setup 🛠️